williamLyh/williamLyh.github.io/index.md

 ---

 ## Bio
 I’m a third year PhD student with Prof. Nigel Collier in Language Technology Lab, University of Cambridge.
-My research focus is in NLP and LLM, especially in LLM evaluation, Controlled Text Generation, Generation with Discourse structure, Task-oriented Dialog, Data Synthesis for aligning LLM.
+My research focus is in NLP and LLM, especially in LLM-as-judge (LLM evaluator), Controlled Text Generation, Generation with Discourse structure, Task-oriented Dialog, Data Synthesis for aligning LLM.

 <!-- ## <span style="color:red">News!</span> -->
 ## News!
+* <span style="color:grey">03/06/2024:</span> I will be interning at Microsoft Research Cambridge.
 * <span style="color:grey">05/16/2024:</span> One paper got accepted by **ACL 2024**.
 See you in Bangkok!
 * <span style="color:grey">03/13/2024:</span> We deployed a research paper searching website [deep-scholar](https://deep-scholar.com/).
 Havea try!
 * <span style="color:grey">03/13/2024:</span> One paper got accepted by **NAACL 2024**, main conference.
 See you in Maxico City!